-The study examined the MFMs and limiting factors of POEs for addressing future occupant's satisfaction in the selected hall of residences in Nigerian universities.
-The study revealed the MFMs that have a significant influence on the maintenance outcomes of hostel facilities.
-MFMs utilised by both students and facilities managers showed a direct communication channel in reporting end-users concerns, encouraging prompt attention to faults.
+Variables Mean RII Rank Non-availability of information on building facilities 3.90 0.78 1 Major maintenance challenges persistence in buildings 3.30 0.66 2 Ineffective maintenance works 3.25 0.65 3 Lack of commitment from school management 3.20 0.64 4 Lack of user input in the design processes of the new building 2.90 0.58 5 Occupants not understanding the importance of prompt maintenance 2.90 0.58 6 Poor feedback mechanism 2.80 0.56 6 Unavailability of maintenance officers to retrieve occupants' report 2.65 0.53 6 The slow response rate to maintenance works 2.65 0.53 6 Insufficient knowledge of the benefits of post-occupancy evaluation 2.65 0.53 10 Lack of communication between the maintenance officers and the occupants 2.40 0.48 11 Insignificant improvement in the maintenance challenges experienced in new buildings 2.35 0.47 12 Lack of records on user's complaints and needs 2.20 0.44 13 encouraging prompt attention to faults.
 Further analysis revealed that occupants' reports could help define the scope of maintenance works.
-Also, both students and facilities managers and facilities managers maintenance portal feedback and email mechanisms are yet to be embraced by hostel users.
-These limitations may be ascribed to poor knowledge of online maintenance portal feedback, power, and internet infrastructure deficiencies in Nigerian universities.
-An appraisal of the limiting factors of POEs showed that persistent maintenance challenges in building, non-availability of information on building facilities, and insignificant improvement on the maintenance challenges experienced were severe factors to be tackled in the studied hostels.
+Also, both students and facilities managers maintained that the online maintenance portal feedback and e-mail mechanisms are yet to be embraced by hostel users.
+These limitations may be ascribed to poor knowledge of online maintenance portal feedback, power and internet infrastructure deficiencies in Nigerian universities.
+An appraisal of the limiting factors of POEs showed that persistent maintenance challenges in building, non-availability of information on building facilities and insignificant improvement on the maintenance challenges experienced were severe factors to be tackled in the studied hostels.
 For quality and productive indoor environments to be sustained within hostel facilities, the evaluated MFMs and limiting factors of POEs in this study should be contemplated.